MidnightDreamerX17/skill20/Optional/Feats.md

 - **Persuasive** - The character gains a bonus of +2 to convince people of something.
 - **Planar Attack** - When the character uses a weapon that has been reinforced at least +1, its reinforcement is further increased by +1 against extraplanars and incorporeal creatures.
 - **Planar Magic** (requires Spell Penetration) - The character gains a bonus of +2 to penetrate spell resistance.
-- **Planar Sense** - The character gains a bonus of +2 to sense any sudden change of terrain, weather, environmental conditions, etc. in exotic, neutral, chaotic, elemental, etc. planes.
+- **Planar Sense** - The character gains a bonus of +2 to sense any sudden change of terrain, weather, environmental conditions, etc. in alignment and elemental planes.
-- **Planar Survival** - The character gains a bonus of +2 to survive in exotic, neutral, chaotic, elemental, etc. planes.
+- **Planar Survival** - The character gains a bonus of +2 to survive in alignment and elemental planes.
 - **Planology** - The character gains a bonus of +4 to sense good or bad luck in the planes.
 - **Polyglot** - The character gains 4 additional languages, and a bonus of +2 to Knowledge (Linguistics) (INT) skill checks.
 - **Portal Feel** - The character gains a bonus of +4 to identify portals, and to identify what is at the other end.